CA teacher caught berating students in leaked Zoom over push for in-person learning, 'Come at me'

 "However, if your parent wants to come talk to me about how I'm not doing a good enough job in distance learning based on what you need as an individual?
 Just dare them to come at me.
 Because I am so sick to my stomach of parents trying to tell educators how to do their job."

-The video was reportedly filmed by a family member of a student in attendance, and was shared by their mother to a private Facebook group aimed at reopening schools in the district.
+The video was reportedly filmed by a family member of a student in attendance, and was shared to a private Facebook group aimed at reopening schools in the district.
 After over a year of remote learning, the district recently agreed to a hybrid model which allows students to attend in-person learning two days a week.
 The local union reportedly voted to keep the hybrid model for the duration of the school year, outraging parents and students anxious to return to in-person instruction.

 "I felt awful for not standing up for these kids sooner."

-In another video shared by the same parent, Piro can be heard aggressively yelling at a student inquiring about a "White student union."
+In another video shared on the platform, Piro can be heard aggressively yelling at a student inquiring about a "White student union."

 "You don't need a White student union, Jake.
 You get everything," the teacher retorts.

-The mother who shared both videos claims to have brought them to the attention of the school principal Adam Dawson several weeks ago, but that they went unaddressed.
+A mother of a student in Piro's class told Fox News that she brought the videos to the attention of the school principal Adam Dawson several weeks ago.
+Dawson agreed that Piro's behavior was "inexcusable" and vowed to address it, but failed to follow up.
 Dawson did not immediately return Fox News' request for comment.

 "She's a bully," the mother wrote in the "Open SM Schools" private Facebook group.
 "These rants were so often my child said he "tuned her out" and was just trying to get thru the class...this is exactly what's wrong with education and if the school district sweeps this then they are just as responsible."